Line25 is reader supported. At no cost to you a commission from sponsors may be earned when a purchase is made via links on the site. Learn more

-A couple of weeks back my showcase of responsive website designs proved pretty popular, so let’s revisit the topic and look at some super handy articles, tutorials and guides that will help you get started with @media queries in order to create your own responsive or adaptive web designs.
+Because the showcase of responsive website designs proved pretty popular, we decided to revisit the topic and look at some super handy responsive web design articles, tutorials, and guides that will help you get started with @media queries in order to create your own responsive or adaptive web designs.
 The resources in this collection have been hand picked as the best the web currently has to offer.

 Recap: What is responsive web design?

 Creating a website that is responsive essentially means the design of that particular website will ‘respond’ according to the medium that is being used to view it.
 We’re probably all familiar with the battle of designing fluid websites for various browsers back in the days of table based design, in these modern times we also have a range of devices such as smartphones and tablets which all add different resolutions and even orientations into the mix.

 A responsive web design will usually use CSS @media queries to style the page according to specific rules, such as

 min-width.
 Check out the recent showcase of responsive web designs to see how some of the best designers are styling their content for various resolutions and devices.